SynergyKit/synergykit-sdk-nodejs/DOCUMENTATION.md

 ## License

-Synergykit iOS SDK is available under the MIT license.
+SynergyKit Node.js SDK is available under the MIT license.
 See the LICENSE file for more info.